bashhack/sesh/docs/USAGE_AND_CONFIGURATION.md

 ### AWS Console Access Workflow

-For AWS Console (web) access, use the clipboard mode to avoid the "code already used" error:
+For AWS Console (web) access, use the clipboard mode for a near-instant, seamless paste-to-form workflow:

 ```bash
 # Copy TOTP code for AWS Console login